raph-rc/BraTS2021_QualityControl/README.md

 This tool helps you quickly review and label brain MRI images from the BraTS dataset.
 It displays multiple MRI contrasts (T1, T1CE, T2, FLAIR) with tumor segmentation overlays, allowing you to mark images as "good", "bad", or leave them "unspecified".

+For step-by-step instructions on how to install and use the tool, see: [Running the Tool](#running-the-tool) For in-depth instructions on keyboard navigation, see: [Keyboard Controls](#keyboard-controls)

+---

 ### Required Software
 - Bash shell (Mac/Linux native, or WSL on Windows)
 - MINC toolkit (mincpik, mincstats, mincinfo, nii2mnc)